yuhao-nie/yuhao-nie.github.io/_pages/about.md

 My research lies at the interface of **energy systems**, **sustainability**, and **artificial intelligence**.
 I use novel data and computational algorithms to study the interplay between energy and the environment.
 Specifically, I focus on understanding

 * **how environmnetal factors, particularly weather and climate, influence energy systems**.
-This research thread leverages **mutlimodal data** (e.g., remote sensing imagery, meteorological measurements, and numerical weather prediction) and advanced **machine learning** methods to forecast renewable energy generation, and further inform system design and operation, enhancing energy security and resilience under high renewable penetration.
+This research thread leverages **mutlimodal data** (e.g., remote sensing imagery, weather and climate observations) and advanced **machine learning** methods to forecast renewable energy generation, and further inform energy system design and operation, enhancing energy security and resilience under high renewable penetration.

 * **how energy systems, in turn, impact the environment.** This direction combines **system modeling** with **life cycle analysis** to quantify the environmental and socioeconomic impacts of emerging energy technologies and services.
 It also employs **remote sensing** and **machine learning** to monitor the energy transition, e.g., mapping energy facilities, tracking energy emissions, to ensure that energy deployments align with sustainable development goals.